Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 On initialisation the plugin will list all the files in ./data/moisture\_sensor_data and use the file names to initialse a list of available sensors.
-The last entry of each file will be read and used as the last sensor reading value.
 Sensors and readings can be add by signaling the plugin.

 This plugin listens for the signal "moisture\_sensor_data" with the following values: